ADM says unwittingly used sanctioned Iran ship in grain trade

 “There was no profit that can be attributed to this specific transportation activity.”

-If ADM can show it had due diligence in place because the underlying transaction was licensed, and that it was a one-time issue, the company would probably get a warning letter, a former U.S. Treasury official with knowledge of Iran sanctions said.

-“There will be probably a six month to a year period when they are under investigation and they have to provide documents and OFAC will probably issue them a warning letter in which case we will never see it, as they are never made public,” the former official said.

-ADM did not disclose the name of the vessel or the charterer in the filing and it was unclear if the grain was bound for Iran or another destination.
+ADM did not disclose the name of the vessel or the charterer in the filing.

-Earlier this year, the Amina, an Iranian-flagged vessel, fled detention in Sri Lanka’s waters and returned to Iran.
-Sri Lanka’s navy had fired warning shots to prevent the vessel from leaving, acting on a court order obtained by Germany’s DVB Bank in pursuit of debts it said were unpaid.
+Earlier this year, the Amina, an Iranian-flagged vessel fled detention in Sri Lanka’s waters and returned to Iran.
+Sri Lanka’s navy had earlier fired warning shots to prevent the vessel from leaving, acting on a court order obtained by Germany’s DVB Bank in pursuit of debts it said were unpaid.

 The Amina is managed by Tehran-based Rahbaran Omid Darya Ship Management, which authorities in Brussels and Washington have said is an IRISL front company.